flipcoder/textbeat/README.md

 Copyright (c) 2018 Grady O'Connell

+Status: Just started.
+Still prototyping.

 I wanted to track music in my text editor because I'm quite fast with it.
 The available options weren't good enough.
 This is my attempt at making a column-oriented, music tracker that works from a text editor.

-I plan to make a vim plugin for this as well to follow the song and hear individual sections
+I plan to make a vim plugin for this as well to follow the song and hear individual sections (see integration.vim for temporary usage)

-If you're using this with vim, set virtualedit=all to edit beyond EOL

-Status: Just started this!
-More features soon, currently very prototypish.

 ## Features